dmprofe/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 ```
 ````

+> [!t] t: Conditional operator is expression equivalent of if statement
+>
+> - jsinfo talks about a particular use case for the conditional
+>   operator:
+>
+>   "we need to assign a variable depending on a condition."
+>
+> - But we can generalize this to "generate an expression depending
+>   on a condition".
+That is: it is used when a condition is made to
+>   obtain a result (conditionally), and we want to use (chain)
+>   elsewhere this result.
+This result can be assigned to a variable
+>   (as with any expression), but can also be used wherever an
+>   expression fits.
+> - E.g. it can be used directly as a function parameter:
+>
+>   ```js
+>   console.log( (age < 18) ? "under-age" : "adult" );
+>   ```
+>
+> - Or it can be used to be combined as any operand for any more complex
+>   expression:
+>
+>   ```js
+>   totalPrice = price + ( premium ?
+0 : shippingCosts );
+>   ```
+>
+> - We will see other ways of doing things with expressions instead of
+>   with statements.
+This is an aspect of functionnal programming, that
+>   is a trendy way of programming JS that we should we get used to.

 ## Multiple '?'

 A sequence of question mark operators `?` can return a value that depends on more than one condition.